hintinteractive/hintapi/README.md

 - Additional Info:
 	- `_id` is used for identifying each document.
-	- Needed to analytics and does not affect the operations of Hint
+	- Needed for analytics and does not affect normal the operations of Hint
-	- Add a entry to this collection every time a api end point is accessed.
+	- Added an entry to this collection every time a api end point is accessed.
 	- Heavy write operations and low read operations (only happens for analytics).

 ### `venue_category` : types of venues and flirt options